The 20 Best Kabuki Syndrome Doctors Near Me in Pennsylvania, US

 Accepting New Patients

-Theodore Drivas is a Medical Genetics provider in Philadelphia, Pennsylvania.
+Theodore Drivas is a Medical Genetics provider practicing medicine in Philadelphia, Pennsylvania.
 Dr. Drivas is rated as an Experienced provider by MediFind in the treatment of Kabuki Syndrome.
-His top areas of expertise are Retinopathy Pigmentary Mental Retardation, Hereditary Hemorrhagic Telangiectasia, Acrofacial Dysostosis Nager Type, and Acrofacial Dysostosis Catania Type.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Hereditary Hemorrhagic Telangiectasia, Retinopathy Pigmentary Mental Retardation, Acrofacial Dysostosis Nager Type, and Acrofacial Dysostosis Catania Type.
+Dr. Drivas is board certified in Internal Medicine, 2021 and Medical Genetics - Clinical Genetics, 2019.
 Dr. Drivas is currently accepting new patients.

 Learn about our expert tiers